 - Received a campaign badge for service in a campaign or expedition

 - Separated from the military within 3 years, under honorable conditions

 Qualified applicants may be appointed under the VRA all the way up to GS-11!
 After two years, these jobs convert to competitive service, unless onboarded to fill a temporary vacancy for just one year.

-The 30% or More Disabled Veteran authority is a good way to get your foot in the door, because it also allows agencies to non-competitively select qualified veterans… but only for temporary jobs longer than 60 days but less than a year.
+The 30% or More Disabled Veteran authority is a good way to get your foot in the door because it also allows agencies to non-competitively select qualified veterans… but only for temporary jobs longer than 60 days but less than a year.

 The Veterans Employment Opportunities Act of 1998 (VEOA) is one more way to get preference eligibles for “certain positions announced under an agency’s merit promotion procedures.”
-Essentially it lets certain vets apply for jobs which would otherwise only be open to current or prior employees.
+Essentially it lets certain vets apply for jobs that would otherwise only be open to current or prior employees.

 As you can see, there are many ways your veteran status can help you get ahead of the pack.
 The time to begin is now.

 Apply for Federal Jobs on the G.I.
 Jobs Board